nkh/ftl/config/ftl/man/ftl.md

 	Show keyboard bindings «⇑c/©»

-		The bindings listing is generateed at runtime, if you add or modify bindings it will show in the listing.
+		The bindings listing is generated at runtime, if you add or modify bindings it will show in the listing.
 The listing is displayed in fzf which allows you to search by name but also by binding.